 News and partnerships

 Feature Article - Metal AM Magazine

-Intellegens features in the Winter 2021/22 edition of Metal AM Magazine, discussing applications of machine learning to additive manufacturing.
+Intellegens featured in Metal AM Magazine, discussing applications of machine learning to additive manufacturing.
 The article explores some of the challenges of applying machine learning in AM projects, how these are being overcome, and the resulting benefits.

 Intellegens AM solution wins awards

 The Intellegens additive manufacturing solution was a winner in the Innovation Awards at the 2021 AM Tech Forum event, organised by the American Society of Mechanical Engineers (ASME).
 Intellegens scooped two of the awards – Best in Class Software, and the Startup Award.
 You can now view a recording of the award-winning presentation.

 Ansys - Integration with materials data management